 STAIRWELL TYPES AND LOCATIONS: Knowledge of the stairwell types and their locations are critical.
 Stairwells may be located at only one end of the building leaving a dead end hallway on the other.
 Some stairwells are only located in the center of the building while others only service certain floors and may not even have a standpipe riser.
 Determine the type of stairwell (scissor, straight, open, center well, return, access, enclosed).
 Take the extra seconds to choose the best stairwell for fire attack.
 Scissor stairs can be confusing for new firefighters making a connection below the fire floor.
 Check and identify stairwells (A, B or 1, 2) when assigning an attack/evacuation/vent stairwell.
 Determine which stairwell leads to the roof bulkhead door.
 We try not to evacuate occupants down a stairwell that is being used for attack/ventilation, especially smoke towers that can draw the products towards the stairs.
 Unfortunately, there are times when we can't stop the panicking herd coming down every stairwell!

 REFLEX TIME: From the time companies are dispatched until the time water is applied to the fire in a high-rise can average anywhere from 10-30 minutes.
-With fire doubling in size every 45 seconds, consider the time the fire actually started until reaching the fire with a charged hoseline.
+With fire doubling in size approximately every minute, consider the time the fire actually started until reaching the fire with a charged hoseline.
 That 's your reflex time.
 Watch VIDEO on fire growth during reflex time.

 Ensure you have several door chocks, rope/webbing as they can be your most important tool in a high-rise fire (door control, stairwell tie off).
 Ladder company tools should be hydraulic ram/force entry tools/irons, rope, flashlight, TIC, water can, bolt cutters.
 Engine company brings a properly equipped high-rise pack with a smooth bore or 'breakaway' nozzle, TIC, chocks, flashlight, and wire cutters (plenum-wires).
 Good additions to the highrise pack are door straps and cherry bombs.